 A critical take on European Parliament's ITRE committee report on the Data Governance Act.
 The report adopted by the ITRE committee represents the negotiation mandate for the trilogue negotiations.

 The Centre for IP & IT law of KU Leuven published a white paper on the Data Governance Act.
 It offers an academic perspective to the Commission proposal on three main points.
-First, the authors argue that the regulation of data as an object of rights may contribute to the exacerbation of risks with the GDPR.
-Second, they highlight the lack of reference with the concept of European data spaces despite being central in the European Strategy for Data.
+First, the authors argued that the regulation of data as an object of rights may exacerbate risks with the GDPR.
+Second, they highlighted the lack of reference to European data spaces despite being central to the European Strategy for Data.
 Finally, they discuss the impact of the proposal in light of Europe’s digital sovereignty ambitions.

 In this policy brief, we present five issues related to the proposal for the Data Governance Act (DGA) that are crucial to achieve the policy goal of building Data Commons in the European Union.

-The Committee on Industry, Research and Energy publishes its amendments, collected by Rapporteur Angelika Niebler (EPP).
-In total 639 amendments are submitted.
+The Committee on Industry, Research and Energy published its amendments, collected by Rapporteur Angelika Niebler (EPP).
+In total, 639 amendments are submitted.

-The European Data Protection Board publishes its opinion on the Data Governance Act.
-The document focuses on the lack of adequate protection of personal data in the proposal, which is not sufficiently differentiated from non-personal data.
+The European Data Protection Board published its opinion on the Data Governance Act.
+The document focuses on the lack of adequate personal data protection in the proposal, which is not sufficiently differentiated from non-personal data.
 Likewise, it laments a lack of GDPR primacy in data protection which could be compromised by certain provisions in the DGA.
-In doing so, the Board proposes a wide range of amendments to better protect personal data and ensure consistency with other policy files at the EU level.
+In doing so, the Board proposed a wide range of amendments to protect personal data better and ensure consistency with other policy files at the EU level.

 The German presidency of the Council of the European Union publishes a compromise proposal for the Data Governance Act.
 The compromise aims at clarifying the scope and the definitions introduced by the DGA in light of existing initiatives in the field and clarifies the obligation for public sector bodies in making data available to the public.
 In addition, it stipulates more requirements for data sharing services in making data available for reuse in order to ensure their independence.
 Finally, it clarifies the role of competent authorities in enforcing the application of the measure and the mandate of the European Data Innovation Board.

-We submit our Feedback to the Commission’s public consultation on the Data Governance Act proposal.
-In our submission, we discuss the proposal from a perspective that acknowledges the fundamental role played by Open Access Commons-based data sharing in the overall data ecosystems.
-In particular, we focus on the need to protect open access commons resources in the European data-sharing ecosystem, which are not acknowledged in the original proposal.
-Precisely, in the original text, they might fall under the definition of “data sharing services” and “recognized data altruism organizations”.
+We submitted our Feedback to the Commission’s public consultation on the Data Governance Act proposal.
+In our submission, we discuss the proposal from a perspective that acknowledges the fundamental role of Open Access Commons-based data sharing in the overall data ecosystems.
+In particular, we focus on the need to protect open access commons resources in the European data-sharing ecosystem, which is not acknowledged in the original proposal.
+Precisely, in the original text, they might fall under the definition of “data sharing services” and “recognized data altruism organizations.”
 For a comprehensive European Data Strategy, it is important to correctly reference the important society-wide function performed by open access common resources.